-Share information about historic sites with the community \$5,000 - \$10,000 | 25% Match Required Mapping Segregation in Washington, DC - Ward 4 (2020) Name of Historic Site: Ward 4 of Washington, DC
+Share information about historic sites with the community \$5,000 - \$10,000 | 25% Match Required Mapping Segregation in Washington, DC - Ward 4 (2020) Ward 4 of Washington, DC

-Site Address: Multiple Organization: Military Road School Preservation Trust Funding Source: Brightwood Car Barn Grant Type: Outreach & Education Grant Amount: \$10,000 Approved Project Scope: This project continues to research the history of housing discrimination and segregation - through restrictive covenants - in Ward 4.
+Site Address: Multiple

+Organization: Military Road School Preservation Trust Funding Source: Brightwood Car Barn

+Grant Type: Outreach & Education

+Grant Amount: \$10,000

+Approved Project Scope: This grant supported continued research into the history of housing discrimination and segregation - through restrictive covenants - in Ward 4.
 Previous funding in 2018 supported the How Racially Restricted Housing Shaped Ward 4 story map.
-This research will further enhance the online platform Mapping Segregation in Washington, DC as well as continue to implement other project initiatives, such as those related to oral histories.
+This most recent research, which corrected and added new lots to the database, further enhances the online platform Mapping Segregation in Washington, DC.
+Approximately 23,600 covenants have now been mapped through this project.
+Work related to oral history was also completed.
 This project was first funded in 2015 and 2016.